hsin919/NSLogger-CocoaLumberjack-connector/README.markdown

     SP_LOG_LEVEL_COUNT
 } SP_LOG_LEVEL;
 ```
-You can also enable/disable DDTTYLogger, DDFileLogger, DDASLLogger, and [DDNSLoggerLogger](https://github.com/steipete/NSLogger-CocoaLumberjack-connector).
+You can also enable/disable DDTTYLogger, DDFileLogger, DDASLLogger, and [DDNSLoggerLogger](https://github.com/steipete/NSLogger-CocoaLumberjack-connector) dynamically.
 SPLogManager will remember your config automatically.

 # Requirements #